the-lab-guy/mylang/README.md

 ### Type Conversions
 - `FLOOR`
-	+ Convert the floating-point number at the top of the Stack to an integer by rounding down.
-The result will replace the top of the Stack.
+	+ Convert the floating-point number at the top of the Stack to an integer by rounding down towards zero.
+The result will replace the previous value on top of the Stack.
 	+ _Note:_ If the value on the top of the Stack is not in floating-point format, the result will be undefined.

 - `FLOAT`